 You might already know which type of learner you are, but you might be surprised to know that you use a combination of learning styles.
 Learning to drive requires more hands-on teaching than, say, learning a foreign language.
 No method is better or worse than another.

-So, now that you know the various ways that people learn, how do you engage them with your content?
+So, now that you know the various ways that people learn, how do you engage them with your content marketing strategy?

 According to a Columbia University study, people learn best when active learning takes place.
-Active learning means being personally involved in the lesson (or content being shared).
+Active learning means being personally involved in the lesson (or great content being shared).
 It’s not just simple memorization and regurgitation of facts and figures, but actual inquiry, discovery and interpretation.
+This is something to bear in mind when it comes to content creation and your content marketing plan.

 For example, an instructor typically speaks 100-200 words per minute, but when quizzed on the retention of that information, students only hear and process about half as much.
 They retain about 70% of the information that they hear in the first 10 minutes of class and about 20% of what they hear in the last 10 minutes.

-Couple that with the browsing habits of the typical internet user and you can see what you’re up against: providing helpful, actionable information to people with short attention spans.
-Fortunately, I’m going to walk you through exactly how to do this, while shortening your content publishing and marketing workload considerably.
+Couple that with the search engine and social network browsing habits of the typical internet user and you can see what you’re up against: providing helpful, actionable information to people with short attention spans.
+Fortunately, I’m going to walk you through exactly how to do this, while shortening your workload as a content marketer considerably.

 What Exactly is Content Repurposing?

-Content repurposing is simply taking your existing content and reworking it to fit the needs of different styles of learning.
-It isn’t, however, just reading your blog post as a podcast.
+Opting to repurpose content is simply taking your existing content (blog content, visual content, etc) and reworking it to fit the needs of different styles of learning.
+It isn’t, however, just reading your blog content as a podcast as this is close to duplicate content.
 It takes into account how visitors learn best and uses methods that are proven to get them to act on that information.

 For example, auditory learners may sign up to listen to your webinar, but they also need to know that what they’re hearing is trusted information.
 So, they may need more of a foundation through things like testimonials (here again, audio will work better than plain text!), interviews with other experts and so on.